saaemfaridi/psmanager/README.md

 ```

 ### checkPasswordStrength()
 Runs a check for password's strength.
-This returns a tuple (bool, string - "Strong","Moderate" or "Weak")
+This returns a tuple (bool, string - "Strong", "Moderate" or "Weak")

 for example :-
 #### 1)